-- 1. Identify practices or techniques that are measurable and enforceable by the City during the site plan review and inspection process. - Reduce heat island effect with minimum shade requirement for sidewalks. - Encourage recycling through the inclusion of recycling bin within garbage enclosures. - Encourage water conservation through the selection of drought tolerant landscaping. - Encourage water conservation though drip irrigation system. - Encourage the use of recycling collection. - 2.
+- 1. Identify practices or techniques that are measurable and enforceable by the City during the site plan review and inspection process. - Reduce heat island effect with minimum shade requirement for sidewalks. - Development shall include recycling bin within garbage enclosures. - Developer shall conserve water through the selection of drought tolerant landscaping. - Developer shall conserve water though drip irrigation system. - Developer shall implement a recycling collection program. - 2.
 Identify practices or techniques for which the applicant / Developer will be responsible.